JvanKatwijk/qt-dab/README.md

 Linux, on the Fedora box I m working on, was not able to deal with "wav" files with the samplerate required for DAB, very annoying.
-Another thing hat irritated me when running with input from recordings, was that the channel indicator remained at channel 5A, and the frequency indications were what they were when recording.
+Another thing that irritated me, when running with input from recordings, the channel indicator remained at channel 5A, and the frequency indications were not what they were when recording.
-To handle that, the "xml" and the "sdr" (i.e. "wav") format were extended, such that on saving a file, the frequency is stored in the file.
+To handle that, the "xml" and the "sdr" (i.e. "wav") format were extended, such that on saving a file, the frequency is stored in the file as attribute.
-Rather than using the libsnd library for the sdr files, a writer and reader were written and included in the sources, and the 6.X software is modified to recognize the frequency data.
+Rather than using the libsnd library for the sdr files, a reader and writer were written and included in the sources, and the 6.X software is modified to recognize - and display - the channel and frequency data.

-The updated "sdr" and "xml" formats remain compatible with the basic formats, and the software handles older recordings as usual.
+The updated "sdr" and "xml" formats remain compatible with the standard, and the software handles older recordings as usual, and "other" software will just ignore the extensions.
-Generating an executable does not require the availability of libsnd anymore.
+The result is that generating an executable does not require the availability of libsnd anymore.

 changes april/may 2024